 Rare genetic mutations that prevent infected cells from boosting the production of antiviral molecules known as interferons are responsible for a life-threatening case of flu in an otherwise healthy two-year-old girl, researchers have found.
 The discovery provides the first explanation for why some children become seriously ill when they encounter the flu virus for the first time.

 “The only thing we knew about life-threatening flu in childhood is that it is caused by the flu virus.
-What remained completely unknown is why some infected children would be asymptomatic, others would have a fever and stay in bed for a few days, and only a few would end up hospitalized with an acute respiratory distress syndrome,” says Jean-Laurent Casanova, a Howard Hughes Medical Institute investigator at Rockefeller University who led the research.
+What remained completely unknown is why some infected children would be asymptomatic, others would have a fever and stay in bed for a few days, and only a few would end up hospitalized with an acute respiratory distress syndrome,” says Jean-Laurent Casanovaexternal link, opens in a new tab, a Howard Hughes Medical Institute investigator at Rockefeller University who led the research.
 “Now we have proof that life-threatening flu, an infectious disease, can also be a genetic disease.”

-Casanova and a team of international collaborators reported their findings March 26, 2015, in Science Express.
+Casanova and a team of international collaborators reported their findings March 26, 2015, in Science Expressexternal link, opens in a new tab.
 The child in their study has fully recovered.
 With an annual flu vaccine, she has been able to fight off subsequent influenza infections at seven years of age.
 Understanding the specific immune defect that permitted her infection to develop into severe illness suggests new strategies for treating such cases in the future, Casanova says, pointing out that recombinant interferon is commercially available.

 Casanova says a fundamental problem in the field of infectious disease is explaining why for most pathogens, only a small percentage of infected individuals develop clinical disease, particularly during a first-time infection.
 His labs at Rockefeller and the Necker Hospital for Sick Children in France are dedicated to uncovering genetic factors that make specific types of infections more threatening for some people.
 In the last two decades, his team has identified genetic mutations that make people vulnerable to a variety of infectious diseases, including tuberculosis, mucocutaneous candidiasis, and herpes simplex virus encephalitis.
 Now his team is focusing its attention on genetic causes of severe influenza in childhood.